 Step Six.
 Celebrate and keep the activity going.

-If your child responds in any way to your request, let out a big cheer and quickly give them what they want.
+If your child responds in any way to your challenge, let out a big cheer and quickly give them what they want.
 Do this while continuing to create a fun and interesting interaction.
-After a few more cycles of the activity, stop and request again (Step 4, above).
+After a few more cycles of the activity, stop and challenge again (Step 4, above).
 Repeat this process for as long as the game continues.
 If your child doesn’t respond and appears to be losing motivation, restart the activity and continue to engage them in interactive play.
-After a few more play cycles, stop and request again.
+After a few more play cycles, stop and challenge again.
 (Step 4, above)

 Step Seven.
 Be persistent.